Macerata shooting

-The 2018 Macerata shooting was a far-right terrorist shooting in Macerata,on February 3, 2018.
+The 2018 Macerata shooting was a far-right terrorist shooting in Macerata, on February 3, 2018.
 It received extensive media coverage and affected Italian politics because it occurred during the political campaign for the 2018 general election.

-Traini said the attack was revenge for the murder of Pamela Mastropietro, an 18-year-old local girl whose dismembered body had been found a few days earlier, stuffed into two suitcases and dumped in the countryside.
-For this, Innocent Oseghale, a 29-year-old Nigerian national and failed asylum seeker, had been arrested and charged.
+The perpetrator of the shooting, Luca Traini, said the attack was revenge for the murder of Pamela Mastropietro, an 18-year-old local girl whose dismembered body had been found a few days earlier, stuffed into two suitcases and dumped in the countryside.
+Innocent Oseghale, a 29-year-old Nigerian national and failed asylum seeker, had been arrested and charged for his involvement in Mastropietro's murder.